President and Representative Director

 Especially in terms of training, in addition to sessions that confirm basic knowledge for all employees, we conduct "Line Care Training" as a Basic Skill (mandatory program) for managers.
 In the "Line Care Training," we provide information on specific examples and types of harassment, ensuring that managers not only avoid committing harassment themselves but also understand the appropriate actions to take as managers when harassment is reported or discovered.
 We are also working on training for HR department personnel who serve as consultation points, thereby establishing a system that enables prompt responses.

-D&I Workshops (male employee childcare leave version)
+DEI Workshops (male employee parental leave version)

-At Mitsui Kinzoku, we raised our goal for the percentage of male employees taking childcare leave to 85% by 2027.
+At Mitsui Kinzoku, we raised our goal for the percentage of male employees taking leave to 85% by 2027.
 We are promoting a workplace that facilitates the acquisition of parental leave through awareness campaigns using an original guidebook, explanatory videos, and posters, as well as by introducing case studies in the company newsletter and intranet.

-In addition, we are carrying out D&I workshops (male employee parental leave version) for managers and supervisors with the objective of getting each division to consider suggestions for measures to address factors hindering an understanding of necessity and acquisition of parental leave by male employees.
+In addition, we are carrying out DEI workshops (male employee parental leave version) for managers and supervisors with the objective of getting each division to consider suggestions for measures to address factors hindering an understanding of necessity and acquisition of parental leave by male employees.

 Percentage of male employees taking parental leave